Mike Jackson (cornerback): Seattle Seahawks

-2021

-On September 2, 2021, Jackson was signed to the Seattle Seahawks practice squad.
-On December 28, 2021, the Seattle Seahawks activated Jackson from their practice squad and added him to their active roster.
+On September 2, 2021, Jackson was signed to the Seattle Seahawks' practice squad.
+On December 28, the Seahawks activated Jackson from their practice squad and added him to their active roster.
 He was activated due to injuries to multiple players, including Gavin Heslop, Sidney Jones, Tre Brown, and Blessuan Austin.
 Upon his addition to the active roster, head coach Pete Carroll named him a backup and listed him as the third cornerback on the depth chart, behind starting cornerbacks D. J. Reed and John Reid.

 On January 2, 2022, Jackson made his debut with the Seahawks and had one tackle and made two pass deflections during a 51-29 victory against the Detroit Lions.
 He only appeared in two games in 2021 and finished with two combined tackles (one solo) and two pass deflections.

-2022
+2022 season

 On January 10, 2022, the Seattle Seahawks signed Jackson to a reserve/future contract.
 Defensive coordinator Ken Norton Jr. was fired after the 2021 NFL season and defensive line coach Clint Hurtt was promoted to defensive coordinator as his replacement.

 Throughout training camp, Jackson competed against Artie Burns, Coby Bryant, Tre Brown, Tariq Woolen, Justin Coleman, and John Reid to earn a role as a starting cornerback.
-On August 31, 2022, the Seahawks unexpectedly traded Sidney Jones to the Las Vegas Raiders, although he was expected to start at cornerback.
+On August 31, the Seahawks unexpectedly traded Sidney Jones to the Las Vegas Raiders, although he was expected to start at cornerback.
 Head coach Pete Carroll named Jackson the No. 2 starting cornerback to begin the season and paired him with rookie Tariq Woolen.
 Between Woolen and Jackson, only Jackson had experience that was limited to 29 snaps on defense on two games.

-On September 12, 2022, Jackson earned his first career start in the Seattle Seahawks' home-opener against the Denver Broncos and made four solo tackles, one pass deflection, and had two fumble recoveries during a 17–16 victory.
+On September 12, Jackson earned his first career start in the Seahawks' home-opener against the Denver Broncos and made four solo tackles, one pass deflection, and had two fumble recoveries during a 17–16 victory.
 In week 2, Jackson recorded six combined tackles (five solo) and scored his first career touchdown on a blocked field goal return after teammate Tariq Woolen blocked a 20–yard field goal attempt by Robbie Gould, that Jackson recovered and returned for an 86–yard touchdown in the third quarter of a 7–27 loss at the San Francisco 49ers.
-In week 8, he set a season-high with seven solo tackles and with three pass deflections during a 27–13 win against the New York Giants.
+In Week 8, he set a season-high with seven solo tackles and with three pass deflections during a 27–13 win against the New York Giants.
 On January 1, 2023, Jackson made four combined tackles (three solo), one pass deflection, and had his first career interception on a pass attempt thrown by Mike White to wide receiver Garrett Wilson during a 22–6 win against the New York Jets.
 He started all 17 games in 2022 and had a total of 75 combined tackles (63 solo), 12 pass deflections, two fumble recoveries, one interception, and one touchdown.
-He received an overall grade of 60.2 from Pro Football Focus in 2022.
+Jackson received an overall grade of 60.2 from Pro Football Focus for his performance during the regular season.